-The global vector autoregression (GVAR) model was developed by Pesaran, Schuermann, and Weiner (2004), and by Dees et. al. (2007).
+The global vector autoregression (GVAR) model was developed by Pesaran, Schuermann, and Weiner (2004) and by Dees et al. (2007).
 For each country, the conventional VAR model is extended with the addition of a set of foreign variables.
-These variables are constructed as weighted averages if the same variables of all the country's trading partners.
+These variables are constructed as weighted averages of the same variables of all the country's trading partners.
 All individual countries' VAR models are collected and estimated as a single VAR model.
 The dynamic properties of the model are then used to analyze how shocks are propagated across countries.
 IMF (2014), for example, uses GVARs to analyze the spillover implications of a potential slowdown in EMs.
-Cashin et. al. (2012) also use GVARs to analyze spillovers from macroeconomic shocks in systemic economies to the Middle East and North Africa region, as well as outward spillovers from a GDP shock in the GCC countries and MENA oil exporters to the rest of the world.
-Chen et. al. (2015) instead uses a global vector error correction model (GVECM) to study the impact of US quantitative easing on both emerging and advanced economies.
-The GVECM framework is similar to GVAR, the only difference being that it accounts for cointegration between the variables in the model using an error correction term.
-Chen et. al. (2015) find that the estimated effects of US QE are diverse.
-While the US monetary policy contributed to overheating in Brazil, China, and some other emerging economies in 2010 and 2011, they supported the respective recoveries in 2009 and 2012; pointing to unevenly distributed benefits and costs of monetary policy spillovers.
+Cashin, Mohaddes, and Raissi (2012) also use GVARs to analyze spillovers from macroeconomic shocks in systemic economies to the Middle East and North Africa region, as well as outward spillovers from a GDP shock in the Gulf Cooperation Council countries and MENA (Middle East and North Africa) oil exporters to the rest of the world.
+Chen et al. (2015) instead use a global vector error correction model (GVECM) to study the impact of US quantitative easing on both emerging and advanced economies.
+The GVECM framework is similar to GVAR, the only difference being that it accounts for co-integration between the variables in the model using an error correction term.
+Chen et al. (2015) find that the estimated effects of US QE are diverse.
+While the US monetary policy contributed to overheating in Brazil, China, and some other emerging economies in 2010 and 2011, it supported the respective recoveries in 2009 and 2012, pointing to unevenly distributed benefits and costs of monetary policy spillovers.

-Factor augmented vector autoregression model (FAVAR)
+Factor Augmented Vector Autoregression Model (FAVAR)

-FAVAR is another econometric methodology similar to VAR, which has been used in the literature to measure spillovers.
-The methodology was developed by Aasveit, Bjornland, and Thosrud, 2013.
+FAVAR is another econometric methodology similar to VAR which has been used in the literature to measure spillovers.
+The methodology was developed by Aasveit, Bjørnland, and Thorsrud (2013).
 It is a standard VAR augmented with two unobserved factors.
 The unobserved factors are identified and estimated by employing the principal component method.
 To identify the vector of structural shocks, a combination of zero and sign restrictions is used.
 IMF (2014), for example, uses a FAVAR framework to analyze the spillovers of a slowdown in EM growth to commodity prices.
 The framework is applied to identify specific oil-demand as opposed to oil-supply shocks where production data are available at a monthly frequency.

-Event studies
+Event Studies

 A rising body of literature uses event study methodology to analyze the international transmission of shocks.
-The methodology pools events such as monetary policy announcements made by the FOMC, and evaluates market reactions in emerging markets around these events.
+The methodology pools events such as monetary policy announcements made by the FOMC and evaluates market reactions in emerging markets around these events.
 Several studies also assess the importance of macroeconomic fundamentals and other country characteristics in the transmission of shocks to financial markets in EMs.
-Though there is some debate about whether these studies accurately capture long run effects (after all, they are predicated on the market reacting "efficiently" to the long run consequences of policy), these studies generally find that countries with stronger macroeconomic fundamentals are affected less during the episodes of volatility, relative to countries with weaker fundamentals.
+Although there is some debate about whether these studies accurately capture long-run effects (after all, they are predicated on the market reacting "efficiently" to the long-run consequences of policy), these studies generally find that countries with stronger macroeconomic fundamentals are affected less during the episodes of volatility, relative to countries with weaker fundamentals.